timewave-computer/valence-services/contracts/services/rebalancer/README.md

 ### Base Denom
 The base denom this account is calculating the portfolio in.
 This is the denom that will be used to calculate the portfolio value and the target value.

+- Can only be one of the whitelisted denoms.

 ### Targets
 A list of targets you want to rebalance into.
 Each target has a denom and a weight.
 The weight is the percentage of the portfolio you want to allocate to this target.

+- Can only be one of the whitelisted denoms.

 ```rust
 pub struct Target {